Songs of Surrender: Writing and recording

 Songs of Surrender comprises re-recorded and reinterpreted versions of 40 songs from U2's back catalogue.
 Recorded over a two-year period during lockdowns for the COVID-19 pandemic, the album was largely the effort of guitarist the Edge and lead vocalist Bono, with the Edge also serving as the record's curator and producer.
 The idea to re-record U2 songs had been circulating within the band for a while, as the Edge wanted "to see if [their] songs could be reimagined in a more intimate style, as if Bono was singing in your ear".
+The Edge acknowledged many of the group's earliest songs were written with the intention of winning over audiences during live performances, and that as a result, there was an intensity to their music, particularly in Bono singing at the top of his range.
+The Edge said: "There's a sort of gladiatorial aspect to live performances when you're in that situation.
+The material has got to be pretty bold and even strident at times."
+By contrast, his overarching goal for re-recording songs was "to make intimacy the new version of punk rock for us".

 Ultimately, the confluence of two events convinced the Edge to pursue a re-recording project: the pandemic lockdowns resulted in more free time that he viewed as a creative opportunity; and Bono decided to structure his memoir Surrender: 40 Songs, One Story into 40 chapters titled after U2 songs.
-Songs of Surrender was conceived as a way to mirror the book's chapters.
+The band discussed ideas for projects that they could undertake while Bono was busy writing his book.
+The Edge told them he was interested in experimenting with the songs from Surrender's chapter titles to see if he could, as bassist Adam Clayton described, "come up with a different space for those songs" and "present them in a way where the narrative of the song in some way is associated to the arc of the book".
 Since U2's record label was not expecting a new album, the band agreed that they would only release the project if they were satisfied with the results.